RheingoldRiver/joy-of-react-word-clone/README.md

 * Add a "Cheat Mode"
     * Cheat mode allows you to click the keyboard to see if a letter is in the word.
 "Cheat mode misplaced" has a value less than guessed-but-incorrect-placement.
-    * Cheat mode also enables ctrl+Z, which is implemented via two hooks, useModifierKey and useHotkey.
+    * Cheat mode also enables ctrl+Z, which is implemented via ~~two hooks, useModifierKey and useHotkey~~ [the ctrlKey property of keyboard events](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/ctrlKey) and one hook, useHotKey.
     * Cheat mode setting is stored in localStorage.

 ### Notes before watching solutions